- Hourly wages alone do not tell the complete story when deciding where to locate a manufacturing plant or supply chain.

 Rising wages, lower productivity costs, and difficulty with turnover are not the only factors to consider in the labor equation.

 The Economist Intelligence Unit (EIU) aggregates these and other "labor market factors... likely to disrupt business operations" into a single measure of "labor market risk."
 These risk indicators feed into an overall score from 0 to 100, with 100 reflecting the highest risk to business profitability.
 The United States posted a score of 18, the third best score of the 180 countries assessed, ranking below only Liechtenstein and Switzerland.
 Japan and many European countries posted scores in the 20s, including Germany (29).
-Vietnam—increasingly the location of choice when China is too pricey—tied with Niger for second highest score at 79.
-According to EIU, China and Mexico also came in relatively high in terms of labor risk, with their respective scores of 61 and 57.
+Vietnam—increasingly the location of choice when China is too pricey—had a score of 64.
+According to EIU, China and Mexico also came in relatively high in terms of labor risk, both having scores of 57.

 Labor Market Risk Score by Country